Faculty & Staff - Agrrawal

 - Research quoted in the global print edition of the Wall Street Journal, “Why We Can’t Tell if the Market Is Half Empty or Half Full,” by Jason Zweig, July 9, 2011.

-- Two papers on the ‘most read’ lists of the published journals.
+- Three papers on the ‘most read’ lists of the published journals.

 - Media / TV: Appeared on local ABC/FOX TV and newspapers such as the Bangor Daily News and the Wall Street Journal.
 Some links here.